hussenmi/customizable-kanban-board/README.md

 # Customizable Kanban Board
 In this repository, I create a Kanban board that allows users to create and manage tasks as well as collaborate with others in teams.

-To run the code, from the same directory as the `app.py` file, run the following commands in the python shell.
-This will just initialize the database.
+To run the code, from the same directory as the `app.py` file, run the following commands in a python shell.
+This will initialize the database.

 ``` python
 from board import app, db